MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 ### Single app kiosk

 Microsoft Edge currently supports a subset of the same Microsoft Edge Legacy kiosk mode types for single-app assigned access with the following lockdown experiences: Digital/Interactive signage, and Public-browsing.

-Microsoft Edge kiosk mode with assigned access single app is currently available for testing with the latest [Windows 10 Insider Preview Build](https://insider.windows.com/), version 20215 or higher, and with the [Microsoft Edge Beta Channel](https://www.microsoftedgeinsider.com/download), version 89 or higher.
+Microsoft Edge kiosk mode with assigned access single app is currently available for testing with the latest Windows 10 Insider Preview Build, version 20215 or higher, and with the Microsoft Edge Beta Channel, version 89 or higher.

-**How do I get the Windows Insiders preview?**

-To install a Windows 10 Insider Preview Build on a PC, follow the instructions in [Getting started with Windows 10 Insider Preview Builds](/windows-insider/get-started).

 ### Multi-app kiosk